hyperledger-labs/fabric-docs-cn/docs/source/write_first_app.rst

 transactions.
 It then distributes these blocks to every peer in the network, where every transaction is validated and committed.
 Finally, the SDK is notified, allowing it to return control to the application.

+.. note:: ``submitTransaction`` also includes a listener that checks to make
+          sure the transaction has been validated and committed to the ledger.
+          Applications should either utilize a commit listener, or leverage an API like ``submitTransaction`` that does this for you.
+          Without doing this, your transaction may not have been successfully orderered, validated, and committed to the ledger.

 ``submitTransaction`` does all this for the application!
 The process by which the application, smart contract, peers and ordering service work together to